null

 Pathology

 The 3D print shows the tracheal bifurcation with adjacent para-tracheal and peri-bronchial lymph nodes.
 The trachea has been opened longitudinally and is viewed from behind.
 The para-tracheal lymph nodes are pale and matted (fused) together.
 Similar abnormal tissue is seen as a confluent pale mass on the left side of the trachea, above the aortic arch, which is seen cut in cross-section as a void space with branches arising.
-The peri-bronchial lymph nodes are also enlarged, and contain carbon pigment.
+The peri-bronchial lymph nodes are also enlarged.
 The circumscribed small paler areas in the lymph nodes and extra-nodal tumor are foci of necrosis.
 There is an atheroma in the wall of the aorta but it is difficult to see in the 3D print.

 Further Information